felipendc/vicyos-red-dark-polybar/README.md

 ------

-**If you want to try it out and don't know to install it...** In this [video](https://www.youtube.com/watch?v=Q2IhW4iGwGY&list=PLEHnzNeoCcNxPukIVaMPCO_QRxZtYPvD3), I show step-by-step how to install the polybar. <br />
+**If you want to try it out and don't know how to install it...** In this [video](https://www.youtube.com/watch?v=Q2IhW4iGwGY&list=PLEHnzNeoCcNxPukIVaMPCO_QRxZtYPvD3), I show step-by-step how to install the polybar. <br />